 Collection of data by telephone.
-The highest priority should be to complete the Disability Questionnaire, the Outcome Events form, and Assistive Device Questionnaire, followed by other instruments that can be completed over the phone.
-Other instruments that can be administered over the phone include the Update of Contact Information, CHAMPS, Sleep-Wake Disturbances, Pulmonary Questionnaire, Claudication Questionnaire, HRQL, and selected process measures.
+The highest priority should be to complete the Disability Questionnaire and the Health Events form, followed by other instruments that can be completed over the phone.
+Other instruments that can be administered over the phone are the Contact Information Update, CHAMPS, and HRQL.